AttractionsAttractions in FiveWalt Disney World (FL)

 Share This!

 The Twilight Zone Tower of Terror is a different type of thrill ride at Walt Disney World.
-It combines elements of dark-ride storytelling, suspense, and sudden drops to create an immersive journey for those who dare to visit.
-A journey into another dimension, not only of sight and sound, but of mind … into the Twilight Zone!
-Of course, if you’d rather skip the trip to another dimension and just learn about the wheres, whys, and whats of this attraction, here’s your shortcut.
+Our Unofficial Guide to Walt Disney World describes it as “peak Imagineering – the perfect combination of story and thrill.”
+And it’s all that, combining elements of dark-ride storytelling, suspense, and sudden drops to create an immersive journey for all who dare to visit.
+Read on below, or if you’d rather skip the trip to another dimension and just learn about the wheres, whys, and whats of this attraction, here’s your shortcut.

 The Twilight Zone Tower of Terror opened its doors on July 22, 1994, at what was then Disney-MGM Studios (now Disney’s Hollywood Studios).
 Initially, the ride included only one big drop.
 In May 1996, a second full drop was added, followed by a third drop and enhanced special effects in March 1999.
 Finally, in December 2002, Disney implemented the four different randomized drop sequences still used today.
 Each has different special effects so each time you ride, your experience is different.

-One of the most remarkable things about the Tower of Terror is the engineering that went into the ride.
+One of the most remarkable things about the Tower of Terror is the engineering that went into this ride.
 The ride vehicle you sit in is called an Autonomous Guided Vehicle.
 It’s locked into place in each elevator (actually, they’re referred to as Vertical Vehicle Conveyances).
 To move from one elevator shaft through the hall to another, your vehicle follows wires in the floor.
-The communication from those wires to the vehicle is somewhat sensitive.
-So, if any sort of litter or foreign object falls on the floor, it can disrupt communication between the two.
-This is one of the most common reasons the ride may close for a while.
+The communication between those wires and the vehicle is somewhat sensitive.
+If any sort of litter or foreign object falls on the floor, it can disrupt communication between the two; this is one of the most common reasons the ride may close for a while.

 5. The Nuts and Bolts.

 The Twilight Zone Tower of Terror sits at the end of Sunset Boulevard at Disney’s Hollywood Studios.
-It’s an indoor attraction, but if the line is long, the queue will extend outside where you’ll be exposed to the weather.
+It’s an indoor attraction, so weather doesn’t affect its operation.
+But if the queue is long, the line will extend outside.

 Each ride vehicle has 21 seats with 7 guests per row.
 An aisle separates the first two rows, 4 guests to the left and 3 to the right.
 Guests in the second two rows will have to walk up 1 or 2 steps to board.
-Each seat has a hard back and a fabric safety belt.
-There are handlebars between each seat and on the walls of the ride vehicle.
-Guests must transfer from a wheelchair or ECV to ride.
+Each seat has a hard back and a fabric safety belt, and there are handlebars between each seat and on the walls of the ride vehicle.

 Tower of Terror

-The attractions in Galaxy’s Edge, along with Slinky Dog Dash and Mickey & Minnie’s Runaway Railway, draw crowds away from Tower of Terror.
-If you can’t ride first thing in the morning, waits should be shorter in the last hour the park is open.
-Alternatively, you can purchase Lightning Lane entry via Genie+.
-The Tower is also open for Early Theme Park Entry.
+Tower of Terror is popular, and if you can’t ride first thing in the morning, waits should be shorter in the last hour the park is open.
+Alternatively, you can purchase Lightning Lane Multi Pass or Premier Pass.
+The Tower is also open for Early Theme Park Entry, and when Hollywood Studios has them, it’s open for Extended Evening Theme Park Hours as well.

 The Bottom Line.